inventree/inventree-docs/docs/extend/plugins/panel.md

 {% endraw %}
 ```

 We start with a bit of javascript.
-The function JGetCart just calls the url that has been define in the python code above.
+The function JGetCart just calls the url that has been defined in the python code above.
 The url consists of a full path plugin:plugin-name:url-name.
 The plugin-name is the SLUG that was defined in the plugin code.
 Then just a reload.

-The button is defined  class="btn btn-info" This is an InvenTree button.
-There a are several others available.
+The button is defined  withe class="btn btn-info" This is an InvenTree button.
+There a are lots of others available.
 Please
 have a look at the css files.
 The last line renders the value that was defined in the plugin.

 Just give it a try: Each time you press the button, the value will be increased.